Why Thesis Statements Are Important for Kids February 2, 2011

 Should you teach thesis statements?
 If so, in what grade should you teach thesis statements?
 Hey, are thesis statements even important?

-The 5th grade California State Writing Standards state:
+The California State Writing Standards for 5th grade states this:

 Grade 5 Writing Strategies 1.0 – Students write clear, coherent, and focused essays.

-By definition, an essay has a thesis statement.
+Technically, and by definition, an essay has a thesis statement.
 Okay, so thesis statements may be important.
-HOWEVER, when elementary and middle school students are struggling with paragraphs and grammar, thesis statements can SEEM unimportant.
+However, when elementary and middle school students are struggling with paragraphs and grammar, thesis statements can SEEM quite unimportant.

-In fact, when one considers Piaget’s constructivist learning theory, thesis statements can seem like a waste of time for students still grasping “the simple concepts.”
-In short, you don’t want to spend a lot of valuable time teaching students concepts that may take them backwards.
-You don’t want students to get to the point where they think, “Okay… I admit it… I don’t understand writing and I never will.”
+In fact, when one considers Piaget’s constructivist learning theory, thesis statements can seem like a waste of time for students who still struggle with a variety of simple writing concepts.
+Do you want to spend valuable class time teaching students concepts that may not help them just yet?
+And surely you don’t want students to become so overwhelmed with writing that they think, “Okay, I admit it—I don’t understand writing… and I never will.”
 Thesis statements can have that effect.
-So don’t teach them?
+So should you or shouldn’t you teach them?

 What I have now come to see is that you can use thesis statements as a tool for achieving many different writing and reading comprehension results.

-Here’s what a great screenwriting teacher said.
-The way he uses the term “premise” is what I have learned to teach my students about “thesis statements.”
+John Truby, a screenwriting teacher, had this to say about story premises.
+The way he uses the term premise is what I have learned to teach my students about thesis statements.

-The very first step in creating a good comedy script is to figure out a great premise.
+The very first step in creating a good script is to figure out a great premise.
 Your premise is your story stated in a single line.
-It’s probably the most important element in any script, because if it’s not a good premise there is very little that you can do to make the overall script work, make the overall script something that people will want to read.
+It’s probably the most important element in any script, because if it’s not a good premise, there is very little that you can do to make the overall script work—make the overall script something that people will want to read.
 So it’s very important that you start with a good core idea.